Multi-marginal temporal Schr\"odinger Bridge Matching from unpaired data: Experiments

+KTH Actions \citep{kth_actions} is a $160 \times 120$ small video dataset of human actions with varying subjects and conditions.
+We selected the "running", "jogging" and "walking" categories, and reprocessed the dataset for globally coherent right-to-left motion by flipping the originally left-to-right videos, using $N=5$ marginals.

+As can be seen in Figure~\ref{fig:kth_gen}, MMtSBM clearly learns the global right-to-left motion, demonstrating the capability of our method to generate coherent non-static subject movements from purely unpaired data.
+Although the generation quality appears limited, we hypothesize that it is due to limited data size ($1200$ videos total) and compute budget.

-In Figure \ref{fig:biotine_gen} we can see that MMtSBM successfully recovers a plausible generative coupling between exsting timestamps, preserving both spatial and temporal coherence and yielding smooth, low-noise dynamics that extends the starting test image into a continuous video that respects the global phenotype seen in ground truth data (see Figure \ref{fig:biotine_true}).
-To the best of our knowledge, this is the first demonstration of a multi-marginal Schrödinger Bridge performing video generation from purely unpaired data.
-This provides evidence for both the scalability to very high-dimensional data and for the fidelity to the underlying biological process of MMtSBM.
+To the best of our knowledge, this is the first demonstration of any method performing video generation from purely unpaired data.
+Together, this provides evidence for both the scalability to very high-dimensional data and for the fidelity to the underlying biological process of MMtSBM.